ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 Each specific element is specified by its position in the array.
 We usually call this the index.

-    // add 2 to the fifth element in the array numberArray[4] = numberArray[4] + 2;
+    // add two to the fifth element in the array numberArray[4] = numberArray[4] + 2;

 Catch: the first element in the array has index 0 (zero).
 In an array